modicl/Ing-Datos/dbt-cf-project/README.md

-## Repo donde aprendo a usar dbt + Snowflake adpater
+## Repo donde aprendo a usar dbt + Snowflake adapter

 Welcome to your new dbt project!